Target level of study

 This course is a simplified introduction to quantum physics.

-It begins with an historical overview of the beginnings of quantum mechanics: atomic emission line spectra, black-body radiation (the logic of this name will be explained), the photoelectric effect, etc.
+We will begin by providing a historical overview of the beginnings of quantum mechanics: atomic emission line spectrum, black body radiation (we will see the logic behind this name), photoelectric effect, etc.

-A simplified presentation of Fourier transforms will enable us to understand the link between spectral line width and time evolution,
+A simplified presentation of Fourier transforms will help us understand the link between spectral line width and temporal evolution,

-An important part of the course will be devoted to matter waves, through the Schrödinger equation, in very simple special cases.
+A significant part of the course will be devoted to matter waves, through Schrödinger's equation, in very simple specific cases.

-Finally, we'll conclude with a few aspects of magnetism (necessarily quantum).
+Finally, we will conclude with some aspects of magnetism (necessarily quantum).

 Introduction to Statistical Physics